Johnson & Johnson (JNJ) vs. Its Peers: A Comparison - News Heater

 JNJ) stock’s latest price update

-Johnson & Johnson (NYSE: JNJ)’s stock price has gone rise by 1.10 in comparison to its previous close of 150.82, however, the company has experienced a 1.59% increase in its stock price over the last five trading days.
-The Motley Fool reported 2023-11-26 that Southern Co. has an excellent track record of growing value for its investors.
-Johnson & Johnson is a financial fortress with a strong record of creating shareholder value.
+Johnson & Johnson (NYSE: JNJ)’s stock price has soared by 2.41 in relation to previous closing price of 154.66.
+Nevertheless, the company has seen a gain of 3.86% in its stock price over the last five trading days.
+The Motley Fool reported 2023-12-03 that Buffett’s Berkshire Hathaway sold all of its Johnson & Johnson shares in the recent quarter.
+This marks the billionaire investor’s exit from the pharmaceutical industry.

 JNJ’s Market Performance

-Johnson & Johnson (JNJ) has seen a 1.59% rise in stock performance for the week, with a 0.60% gain in the past month and a -8.28% plunge in the past quarter.
-The volatility ratio for the week is 1.30%, and the volatility levels for the past 30 days are at 1.37% for JNJ.
-The simple moving average for the last 20 days is 2.21% for JNJ’s stock, with a simple moving average of -4.49% for the last 200 days.
+JNJ’s stock has risen by 3.86% in the past week, with a monthly rise of 6.52% and a quarterly drop of -1.31%.
+The volatility ratio for the week is 1.27% while the volatility levels for the last 30 days are 1.31% for Johnson & Johnson The simple moving average for the last 20 days is 5.33% for JNJ’s stock, with a simple moving average of -0.64% for the last 200 days.

 Analysts’ Opinion of JNJ

-Many brokerage firms have already submitted their reports for JNJ stocks, with RBC Capital Mkts repeating the rating for JNJ by listing it as a “Outperform.”
-The predicted price for JNJ in the upcoming period, according to RBC Capital Mkts is $178 based on the research report published on October 05, 2023 of the current year 2023.
+Many brokerage firms have already submitted their reports for JNJ stocks, with UBS repeating the rating for JNJ by listing it as a “Buy.”
+The predicted price for JNJ in the upcoming period, according to UBS is $180 based on the research report published on December 01, 2023 of the current year 2023.

 Insider Trading